zhou-wj/tf-tutorials/01-svhn/Homework 1.md

 Q: How will the score of each homework affect final course score?
 A: The algorithm is TBD.

+Q: How to choose use extra\_32x32.mat in experiments ?
+A: Find a file called common.py in 01-svhn, then set use\_extra\_data = False or True to control.

 ## GPU servers
 - We provide some servers, each server has eight Nvidia GPU for students to do all the experiments.
 - **python** and **tensorflow** has already been installed.